ulysseherbach/harissa/README.md

 ### Tutorial

-Please see the `notebooks` folder for introductory examples, or the `tests` folder for basic usage scripts.
+Please see the [harissa-notebooks](https://github.com/ulysseherbach/harissa-notebooks) for introductory examples, or the `tests` folder for basic usage scripts.

 ### Dependencies